Maria T. Abreu

-Maria Teresa Abreu (born in West New York, New Jersey, USA in 1966) is an American gastroenterologist with a focus on inflammatory bowel disease.
+Maria Teresa Abreu is an American gastroenterologist with a focus on inflammatory bowel disease.
 She was inducted into the Academy of Science, Engineering and Medicine of Florida for "her research in advancing understanding of therapeutic drug monitoring genotype–phenotype associations in inflammatory bowel diseases."

-Early life
+Early life and education

 Abreu was born in 1966 in West New York, New Jersey to Cuban immigrant parents.
 She lived in New Jersey until the age of 13 when her family moved to Miami.